Yandex Cloud

 The current list of quota settings in the cluster will be completely overwritten by the list provided in the quotas parameter.

-Before executing your request, make sure the list includes all the required quota settings, including existing ones.
+Before sending your request, make sure the list covers all the required quota settings, including existing ones.

-You can request the cluster ID with the list of clusters in the folder.
-You can request the user name with the list of users in the cluster.
+You can get the cluster ID with the list of clusters in the folder.
+You can get the username with the list of users in the cluster.

 export IAM_TOKEN="<IAM_token>"